yashpandey2409/solastic/README.md

-Solatic: Solar Power Maintenance Alert System
-Solatic is an interactive Streamlit dashboard designed to monitor, analyze, and predict the performance of solar power plants.
+Solastics: Solar Power Maintenance Alert System Solastics is an interactive Streamlit dashboard designed to monitor, analyze, and predict the performance of solar power plants.
 It provides real-time insights, detects potential faults, and offers power output predictions using a machine learning model, helping in proactive maintenance and optimal energy generation.

 ✨ Features
 🏠 Real-Time Dashboard: Get an overview of current power output, efficiency, peak power, and system uptime.
 Includes real-time plots of power output, temperature, and solar irradiance.